Travel report: Cycle tour along the Romantic Road

 Stage 3: Donauwörth - Nördlingen

-This morning the animals surprise us right after breakfast on the main road in front of the hotel: Suddenly a huge flock of sheep passes through and brings the traffic to a standstill.
-After this surprise we realize: It is very cold and we cannot cycle without gloves.
-Equipped with the "Zwiebellook"(wearing many layers), we leave Donauwörth behind us and cycle along the Wörnitz with a view of the wide landscape.
-The bike path often runs on small side roads, but there are hardly any cars on them.
+This morning, the animals surprise us right after breakfast on the main road in front of the hotel: suddenly, a huge herd of sheep passes through and brings traffic to a standstill without further ado.
+After this surprise, we realize that it is very cold and we can't get out without gloves.
+We leave Donauwörth behind us and cycle along the Wörnitz with a view of the vast landscape.
+The cycle path often runs along small side roads, but there are hardly any cars on them.
 We pass many small villages before reaching Harburg.
-Here, Harburg Castle towers high above the town.
-Both the small town on the Wörnitz River and the castle are perfect for a break.
-The climb to the castle is steep and can only be done on foot, but after 10 minutes it is already done.
+Harburg Castle towers high above the town.
+Both the small town on the Wörnitz and the castle are perfect for a break.
+The ascent to the castle is steep and can only be done on foot, but it takes just 10 minutes.

 View from Harburg Castle